 On December 16, 2019, we adopted an Enterprise Management Incentive, or EMI, scheme which provided our United Kingdom employees with a more tax-advantageous stock option scheme.
 The adoption of the EMI scheme required the cancellation or partial cancellation of one or more options issued pursuant to our 2015 Plan to United Kingdom employees, and the concurrent reissuance to those employees of an equivalent number of options under the EMI scheme from the 2015 Plan on the same terms and conditions (other than the exercise price, as noted below) and for the same number of shares of our common stock as were underlying the cancelled portions of the options.
-The exercise price of the options issued pursuant to the EMI scheme was set to the closing sales price per share quoted on the NYSE American on the date of adoption, or December 16, 2019, unless the closing price was less than the exercise price of the original option.
-Those employees who participated in the EMI scheme option exchange included our Executive Chairman of the board of directors, Dr. Martin Faulkes, and our executive officers David Vanston, Dr. Jacob Micallef and Rodney Rootsaert, among others.
+The exercise price of the options issued pursuant to the EMI scheme was set to the closing sales price per share quoted on the NYSE American on the date of adoption, or December 16, 2019, unless the closing price was less than the exercise price of the original option, in which case the exercise price of the substitute option was equal to the exercise price of the original option.
+Those employees who participated in the EMI scheme option exchange included our Executive Chairman of the board of directors, Dr. Martin Faulkes, and certain of our executive officers then serving, including David Vanston, Dr. Jacob Micallef and Rodney Rootsaert, among others.
 The cancellation and reissuance of options with respect to directors and named executive officers is reflected elsewhere in this Proxy Statement in the tables entitled Summary Compensation Table, Outstanding Equity Awards Table and Compensation of Directors Table, as applicable.

 We provide indemnification to our directors and officers so that they will be free from undue concern about personal liability in connection with their service to the Company.
 Under our Bylaws and Certificate of Incorporation, we are required to indemnify our directors and officers to the extent permitted by Delaware law.
-Additionally, as part of the engagement letters with each of our directors, certain indemnification provisions may require us, among other things, to indemnify our directors and executive officers for expenses, including attorneys' fees, judgments, fines and settlement amounts incurred by a director or officer in any action or proceeding arising out of his or her service as one of our directors or officers.
+Additionally, as part of the engagement letters and/or Independent Director Agreements with each of our directors and/or executive officers, certain indemnification provisions may require us, among other things, to indemnify our directors and executive officers for expenses, including attorneys' fees, judgments, fines and settlement amounts incurred by a director or officer in any action or proceeding arising out of his or her service as one of our directors or officers.